Enegnei/AppleVsFBI/AppleVsFBI.md

 > Boutrous said courts have recognized that the writing of computer code is a form of expressive activity -- speech that is protected by the 1st Amendment.

-This was confirmed in Apple's first motion against the FBI's court order on February 25th, in addition to objections on Fifth Amendment due process grounds ([see pgs 32 & 34 respectively](https://web.archive.org/web/20160225205431/https://assets.documentcloud.org/documents/2722199/5-15-MJ-00451-SP-USA-v-Black-Lexus-IS300.pdf)):
+This was confirmed in Apple's first motion against the FBI's court order on February 25th, in addition to objections on Fifth Amendment due-process grounds ([see pgs 32 & 34 respectively](https://web.archive.org/web/20160225205431/https://assets.documentcloud.org/documents/2722199/5-15-MJ-00451-SP-USA-v-Black-Lexus-IS300.pdf)):

 ![Apple arguing on First Amendment grounds](https://pbs.twimg.com/media/CcFn9TwXIAQRy11.png:large)

-However, Neil Richards, one of the law professors supporting Apple, says [furthering the precedent of "code is speech" may carry unwanted consequences](https://www.technologyreview.com/s/600916/apples-code-speech-mistake/):
+However, Neil Richards, one of the law professors supporting Apple, said [furthering the precedent of "code is speech" may carry unwanted consequences](https://www.technologyreview.com/s/600916/apples-code-speech-mistake/):

 > Where does this leave us, then, when we’re considering the regulation of code by the government?
 The right question to ask is whether the government’s regulation of a particular kind of code (just like regulations of spending, or speaking, or writing) threatens the values of free expression.
 Some regulations of code will undoubtedly implicate the First Amendment.
 Regulations of the expressive outputs of code, like the content of websites or video games, have already been recognized by the Supreme Court as justifying full First Amendment treatment.
 It’s also important to recognize that as we do more and more things with code, there will be more ways that the government can threaten dissent, art, self-government, and the pursuit of knowledge.

 > But on the other hand, and critically, there are many things that humans will do with code that will have nothing to do with the First Amendment (e.g., launching denial of service attacks and writing computer viruses).
 Code = Speech is a fallacy because it would needlessly treat writing the code for a malicious virus as equivalent to writing an editorial in the New York Times.
 Similarly, if companies use algorithms to discriminate on the basis of race or sex, wrapping those algorithms with the same constitutional protection we give to political novels would needlessly complicate civil rights law in the digital age.

-The Department of Justice has objected to Apple's First Amendment argument for the following reasons ([see pgs 32-34](https://web.archive.org/web/20160310233407/https://assets.documentcloud.org/documents/2755202/DOJ-Apple-20160310.pdf)):
+The Department of Justice objected to Apple's First Amendment argument for the following reasons ([see pgs 32-34](https://web.archive.org/web/20160310233407/https://assets.documentcloud.org/documents/2755202/DOJ-Apple-20160310.pdf)):

 > "...it does not involve a person being compelled to speak publicly, but a for-profit corporation being asked to modify commercial software that will be seen only by Apple." [pg 32 lines 13-15]